Journal vs Ledger Differences

 |8.
 Necessity of balancing||Balancing is not required in the journal.||Balancing is mandatory in a ledger.|

 Understanding the journal and ledger is of utter importance.
-If you can understand them well, the rest of the accounting would seem very easy to you because you would be able to connect why an account is being debited and what another is being credited.
+If you can follow both well, the rest of the accounting would seem very easy to you because you would be able to connect why an account debits and what other credits.

-This has been a guide to Journal vs Ledger.
+This article has been a guide to Journal vs. Ledger.
 Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –